SaschaDittmann/TensorFlow101/README.md

 The URL is shown in the docker logs output, e.g. `http://localhost:8888/?token=a84394577692cc3957c2b39f46f6aab02ff75b36341f8785`

 The workshop notebooks are located in the *TensorFlow101* folder.

+## About the Workshop

+Learn how to build intelligent algorithms into apps and websites.
+Use popular machine learning frameworks like [Tensorflow](https://www.tensorflow.org/), [Keras](https://keras.io/), [Scikit-learn](https://scikit-learn.org/) or any other Python-based framework to build your machine learning model and train it locally or in the cloud.

+The workshop starts with the machine learning basics and uses TensorFlow to explain the technical concepts behind algorithms like regressions, classifications and neural networks.

+With the help of the [Azure Machine Learning service](https://docs.microsoft.com/en-us/azure/machine-learning/service/) it moves long running tasks to the cloud to build, train, and deploy your models without blocking you the resources of your local machine.

+## What is Azure Machine Learning service

+The [Azure Machine Learning service](https://docs.microsoft.com/en-us/azure/machine-learning/service/) is a cloud service that you can use to develop and deploy machine learning models.
+Using the Azure Machine Learning service, you can track your models as you build, train, deploy, and manage them, all at the broad scale that the cloud provides.